ahmadmdabit/ai-utils-extension/README.md

 10. If your chosen action involves translation, select a target language.
 11. Click **"Start Processing"** and watch the results appear.

+### Using LinkedIn Job Filter

+1. Navigate to a LinkedIn job search page (e.g., `https://www.linkedin.com/jobs/search/...`).
+2. Click the extension icon to open the sidepanel.
+3. Click the **menu button (☰)** in the top-right corner of the sidepanel.
+4. Select **"LinkedIn"** from the dropdown menu to activate the job filter.
+5. The filter panel will appear on the LinkedIn page with the following features:
+ - **Search Box**: Type to filter jobs by title, company, or location.
+ - **Status Dropdown**: Filter by job status (Easy Apply, Promoted, etc.).
+ - **Hide Options**: Check boxes to hide applied or viewed jobs.
+ - **Drag Handle**: Click and drag the top of the filter to reposition it.
+ - **Refresh Button**: Reload job data and reapply filters.
+ - **Clear Button**: Reset all filters to show all jobs.
+6. The filter panel remembers its position between sessions.

 ## 📊 Testing & Coverage

 The project maintains comprehensive test coverage: